DWdandan/danni-wu-website/content/authors/admin/_index.md

   - course: Bachelor of Science in Marketing
     institution: The George Washington University
     year: 2022
+  - course: Minor in Journalism and Mass Communication
+    institution: The George Washington University

 # Social/Academic Networking
 # For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons